sigcsets/sigcse2022/pages/attendees_index.md

 ## Hotel and Travel Information
 Once you have [chosen whether to arrive by plane, train, automobile](https://www.goprovidence.com/sigcse/getting-here/), or some combination thereof, [reserve your room](https://www.goprovidence.com/sigcse/hotel-information/) at the Omni Providence or one of the other fine conference hotels.
 The Omni is the 2022 SIGCSE Technical Symposium headquarters hotel and connected to the Rhode Island Convention Center by an enclosed skybridge.

 Make your room reservation by Feb 7 to ensure the SIGCSE discounted rate.
 Hotel rooms and rates are based on availability.

 ### Roommate Database
-The [SIGCSE TS 2022 Roommate Finder](https://app.miniextensions.com/form/HQQb5whwEXxH4RqmnHcp) database's purpose is to support in-person SIGCSE TS attendees who are looking for others wanting to share hotel rooms.
+The [SIGCSE TS 2022 Roommate Finder](https://app.miniextensions.com/form/HQQb5whwEXxH4RqmnHcp) database's purpose is to support in-person SIGCSE TS participants who are looking for others wanting to share hotel rooms.
 It stores your relevant information, including travel dates and contact details, as well as whether you already have a hotel room reserved or not.
 It then allows you to search for potential matching roommates.
 It is an information resource only.
 Actually contacting potential roommates and determining compatibility is up to you.
 Once you and a roommate agree to share, please follow the instructions provided to remove yourself from the active list of roommate seekers.

 ### Visas
-<strong>Letters from ACM in support of visa applications:</strong> ACM is able to provide visa support letters for in-person participation to attendees as well as authors with accepted papers, posters, or members of the conference committee.
+<strong>Letters from ACM in support of visa applications:</strong> ACM is able to provide visa support letters for in-person participation to participants as well as authors with accepted papers, posters, or members of the conference committee.
 For visa support letters, you must first [register](/participants#registration) for the event.
 Then send your request to <supportletters@acm.org> with the following information.
 <ol>
 <li>Name and mailing address as it appears on your passport.</li>
 <li>The name of the conference you wish to attend.</li>